-The headteacher and ICT technicians undertake a risk assessment to determine what filtering and monitoring systems are required.
-The filtering and monitoring systems the school implements are appropriate to pupils' ages, the number of pupils using the network, how often pupils access the network, and the proportionality of costs compared to the risks.
-ICT technicians undertake monthly checks on the filtering and monitoring systems to ensure they are effective and appropriate.
+The headteacher and ICT technicians will undertake a risk assessment to determine what filtering and monitoring systems are required.
+The filtering and monitoring systems the school implements will be appropriate to pupils' ages, the number of pupils using the network, how often pupils access the network, and the proportionality of costs compared to the risks.
+ICT technicians will undertake monthly checks on the filtering and monitoring systems to ensure they are effective and appropriate.

-Requests regarding making changes to the filtering system are directed to the headteacher.
-Prior to making any changes to the filtering system, ICT technicians and the DSL conduct a risk assessment.
-Any changes made to the system are recorded by ICT technicians.
-Reports of inappropriate websites or materials are made to an ICT technician immediately, who investigates the matter and makes any necessary changes.
+Requests regarding making changes to the filtering system will be directed to the headteacher.
+Prior to making any changes to the filtering system, ICT technicians and the DSL will conduct a risk assessment.
+Any changes made to the system will be recorded by ICT technicians.
+Reports of inappropriate websites or materials will be made to an ICT technician immediately, who will investigate the matter and makes any necessary changes.

-Deliberate breaches of the filtering system are reported to the DSL and ICT technicians, who will escalate the matter appropriately.
+Deliberate breaches of the filtering system will be reported to the DSL and ICT technicians, who will escalate the matter appropriately.
 If a pupil has deliberately breached the filtering system, they will be disciplined in line with the Behaviour Policy.
 If a member of staff has deliberately breached the filtering system, they will be disciplined in line with the Disciplinary Policy and Procedure.